sdondley/Karabiner-CompModGenerator/README.md

 Configuration File
 ------------------

 A configuration file is a text file that contains the comma separated values that get inserted into a template file.
-Each line in the file outputs a new "description" rule that ends up in json file that's output by the `kcmg` command.
+Each line in the file outputs a new rule that ends up in json file that's output by the `kcmg` command.
 An associated template module, as determined by the name of the configuration file, contains the logic for processing the configuration file.

 You can use any text editor to create the configuration files.